asagi4/comfyui-prompt-control/README.md

 > The parser was rewritten using parsy.
 It is intended to have the same behaviour as the old parser, but is **significantly** faster.
 > Please report any bugs or incompatibilities you find.

+## Notable changes

+- `PC: Schedule Prompt` now strips surrounding whitespace by default, which may change some prompts.
+Add `NOSTRIP()` to your prompt to restore previous behaviour.

 ## What can it do?